 - AHRC blank Je-S research networking review form

-- travel and subsistence – non-UK bank account holder expenses claim form for non-employees – this form accompanies the travel and subsistence policy for non-employees
+- travel and subsistence: non-UK bank account holder expenses claim form for non-employees: this form accompanies the UKRI travel, subsistence and expenses policy for non-employees

-- travel and subsistence – policy for non-employees – the purpose of this policy is to ensure that AHRC’s travel and accommodation needs are met in a consistent way.
+- UKRI travel, subsistence and expenses policy: the purpose of this policy is to ensure that AHRC’s travel and accommodation needs are met in a consistent way

 The following standards are relevant to your role as a college member:

 - UKRI counter fraud and bribery policy: AHRC is committed to the practice of responsible corporate behaviour and to complying with all laws, regulations and other requirements that govern the conduct of our operations

 - code of practice: this code is intended as a guide to all members of AHRC’s council, committees, peer review college and other advisory groups, and sets out how AHRC conducts its business and guides members in their duties

 - standards of service: this guide is intended to list the standards of service expected from college members